bytecodealliance/wamr.dev/content/en/blog/introduction_to_wamr_running_modes/index.md

         Mode_Multi_Tier_JIT, // multi-tier jit
     } RunningMode;
     ```
 Notes: the running mode is supported only when the related execution engine is built into the binary.
-The `Mode_Multi_Tier_JIT` mode is supported only when both Fast JIT and LLVM JIT are both available in the runtime software.
+The `Mode_Multi_Tier_JIT` mode is supported only when both Fast JIT and LLVM JIT are available in the runtime software.

 **The priority of choosing running mode:**
 1. User set module instance running mode